 Normally, if an owner intended to sell a property subject to a 1991 Act tenancy, they would often seek to negotiate with the tenant farmer to sell it to them.

-The right to buy brought in by Agricultural Holdings (Scotland) Act 2003 makes it obligatory in most
+The right to buy brought in by AH(S)A 2003 makes it obligatory in most circumstances for an owner, selling ground

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.